chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

  }
 ```

-Check camera and gallery request, if permission is granted then return `true`.
+Check camera and gallery request, if permission is granted then return `true` in activity.
 ```java
 private boolean checkAndRequestCameraPermissions(){
     int loPermissionStorage=ContextCompat.checkSelfPermission(this,Manifest.permission.WRITE_EXTERNAL_STORAGE);